AntonMeep/vaniton/README.md

 - 1337.
 Try t0 s34rch f0r numb3rs t00

 Here's an example table that shows you how much time it takes to match N characters.
 Albeit time to match a certain set of characters is largely dependent on your luck, and these measures were made on a fairly slow virtual machine, this can give you a good idea on what to expect.
+You can used supplied `benchmark` tool to measure address generation speed of your machine.

 | N | Time (s) | How much longer? |
 |---|----------|------------------|